What is Sustainable Christmas? We show you how you can do something good for the environment and yourself with simple tips

 We show ideas how a sustainable Christmas can work.
 Because we all want a peaceful Christmas, but sooner or later we are usually overwhelmed by the stress of Christmas.
-Then gifts are ordered online due to lack of time, decorations with unnecessary packaging are provided, the ingredients for the Christmas dinner are bought last minute in the supermarket around the corner, because it is simply faster.
+Then will Gifts ordered online due to lack of time, Decoration Concerned with unnecessary packaging, the ingredients for that Christmas dinner Bought last minute in the supermarket around the corner because it is simply faster.

 This not only creates a hectic atmosphere, but also pollutes the environment.
 Here are some tips about decoration, packaging and gifts to make the run-up to Christmas more contemplative.

 10 tips for Sustainable Christmas

 A well thought out Christmas countdown helps with effective planning and also protects against rash last-minute purchases.
 Regularly plan small islands of time for preparation.
 During this time, write down all activities, gifts and necessary errands for decorations and food around Christmas.